 - Working hard to ensure we recruit the right people to be involved with our work

 - Ensure we train and monitor staff to ensure they exhibit the right behaviours

 - Have clear processes in place to deal with any incident, concerns or allegations

 All staff who come into regular contact with children, young people or vulnerable adults are subjected to enhanced DBS checks, prior to employment.

 Newcastle United Foundation also adhere to policies, regulations and guidance issued by the Football Association, the Premier League and the Football League and work closely the NSPCC and Local Authority Safeguarding Boards.

-We also work closely with Newcastle United Football Club’s Head of Safeguarding, Welfare & Equality and we have our own appointed Safeguarding Officers, Steve Beharall and Andrew Foster who sit on NUFC’s safeguarding team.
+We also work closely with Newcastle United Football Club’s Head of Safeguarding and Welfare, Steve Swinyard, and we have our own appointed Safeguarding Officers, Steve Beharall and Andrew Foster who sit on NUFC’s safeguarding team.

 Policies and Best Practices

 Our safeguarding policies and procedures are adopted from the Club’s policies and meet all current legislation and best practice guidelines.

 Copies of our core safeguarding policies are available to download as follows: